reframejs/reframe/docs/concepts.template.md

-## Non-Interactive First Approach
+## Non-Interactive-First Approach

 > TL;DR
 > - Prefer to implement non-interactive views over interactive views to considerably increase dev speed.
-> - Reframe is the only framework that embraces the non-interative first approach.
+> - Reframe is the only framework that embraces the non-interative-first approach.

 Interactive views (an interactive graph, a like button, a To-Do list, etc.) are a powerful addition to our dev toolbox.
 They allow us to implement incredible things and Reframe has first-class support for interactive views.